iqasport/management-hub/CONTRIBUTING.md

 ## Committing

-Chaser uses ESLint and Husky to enforce this linting style.
+`🤾‍♀️🏐 IQA Management Hub` uses ESLint and Husky to enforce this linting style.